 The phone app route is displayed on top of a cleaned-up OSM basemap.
 So if you want to go exploring on your motorcycle, you will have a great overall map showing many other backroads and trails.

 In the Garmin Gps version, the BDR map is a transparent layer.
-You can display the route as an overlay on top of any of the maps in your gps or over the included topo basemap.
+It can be configured to work with Backroads Mapbook maps or over the included topo basemap.

-The "Motel" version is organized into 5 days.
+The phone version is organized into 5 days.

 Garmin GPS Version